jendave/roll-table-importer/README.md

 * Import CSV files (first column treated as roll hits)
 * Import from JSON (a few different structures to suite needs, easy to generate from scripts)

-#### NOTE

-Importing Reddit table collections are great when paired with the [Table Ninja](https://github.com/Adriannom/fvtt-module-table-ninja) module.

 ## Have an issue?

 Open an issue [here](https://github.com/jendave/roll-table-importer/issues)